AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 Defining indexes can comprise of these three use cases:

 1. Adding a new customer index definition.
-1. Updating an existing index definition.
+2. Updating an existing index definition.
 This effectively means adding a new version of an existing index definition.
-1. Removing an existing index that is redundant or obsolete.
+3. Removing an existing index that is redundant or obsolete.

 For both points 1 and 2 above, you need to create a new index definition as part of your custom code base in the respective Cloud Manager release schedule.
 For more information, see the [Deploying to AEM as a Cloud Service](/help/implementing/deploying/overview.md) documentation.

 ## Index Names {#index-names}

-An index definition can fall into one of the following three categories:
+An index definition can fall into one of the following categories:

-1. Out-of-the-box index: This refers to a predefined index option provided as-is.
-For instance: `/oak:index/cqPageLucene-2`.
+1. Out-of-the-box index.
+For instance: `/oak:index/cqPageLucene-2` or `/oak:index/damAssetLucene-8`.

-2. Customization of an out-of-the-box index: customers can tailor existing indexes to meet their specific requirements.
-These customizations are indicated by appending `-custom-` followed by a numerical identifier to the original index name.
-For example: `/oak:index/cqPageLucene-2-custom-1`.
+2. Customization of an out-of-the-box index.
+These are indicated by appending `-custom-` followed by a numerical identifier to the original index name.
+For example: `/oak:index/damAssetLucene-8-custom-1`.

 3. Fully custom index: It is possible to create an entirely new index from scratch.
 These custom indexes must have a prefix to avoid naming conflicts.
 For instance: `/oak:index/acme.product-1-custom-2`.
 In this case, the prefix is `acme.`

-Please note that both customized out-of-the-box indexes and fully custom indexes must include the -custom- keyword.
-Further details and guidelines can be found in the [Preparing the New Index Definition](#preparing-the-new-index-definition-preparing-the-new-index-definition) section.
+A complete set of guidelines is in the [Preparing the New Index Definition](#preparing-the-new-index-definition-preparing-the-new-index-definition) section.

 ## Preparing the New Index Definition {#preparing-the-new-index-definition}